15 Best Upper Ab Exercises To Get Perfect Six Pack Abs

 How To Do It

-2. Place your hands behind your head, or place them by your ears.
+3. Place your hands lightly behind your head or cross them over your chest.

 • Level: Intermediate and Advance